How Hermann Rorschach's 'Inkblots' Took On A Life Of Their Own

 That was one of things I was most surprised [by] and kind of excited to run across in writing the book.
 Because if you look at it from a psychology point of view, the Rorschach test seems kind of out of left field.
 If you think about Freud and Jung, they're focusing on words.
 But in the 19th century there was work done in psychology on how people perceive things, and that was seen to be a psychological issue.

-So there's this idea that, 'how can we connect to things visually if they're not people?'
+So there's this idea that, how can we connect to things visually if they're not people?
 If we look at a crying person, then we might feel sad.
 But if we just look at a harmonious painting or sunset, how can we feel any emotion?
 There's nothing to connect to.
 So there was this idea that empathy — which was a term invented at that time — is the way that we connect to things that we see.

 On the influence of German philosopher and psychologist Karl Albert Scherner